Yale-OMI/DSP-PBE-Haskell/README.md

 To install

-   pip install scipy numpy matplotlib make
+   pip install scipy numpy matplotlib apt-get install python-tk supercollider scide (supercollider needs to be opened and closed once in order to initialize some folders that are used by the vivid api) make

 To test